suryatmodulus/vidstack-analytics/README.md

 - [Mux Data](https://mux.com/data)

-If you know any other analytics products, feel free to open a PR and let us know!
+If you know any other analytics products, feel free to open a PR and let us know 🦦

 ## What is Vidstack?

-[Vidstack](https://vidstack.io) is a collection of video tools that empower frontend developers to easily integrate video on the web.
+We're building frontend tools to make it easier to work with video & audio on the web.

-If you're interested in what we're building 👇
+If you're interested in what we're doing 👇

 - Star and watch our [projects](https://github.com/vidstack) for any updates.
 - Join our [Discord](https://discord.com/invite/7RGU7wvsu9) community channel.